-- The most important point is that you ensure you make time for meals, sit down, chew food well and stop as soon as you feel full.
-Mealtimes may take 30 minutes, try not to make them last longer than this. - Have fluids at least 30 minutes before or after meal times, avoiding having them together. - If you are eating a tea-plate sized portion aim for 3 regular meals; if the portion size is smaller, aim for 4-6 small meals.
-If your meals are very small, a glass of low-fat milk or low-fat yogurt in-between meals will help meet your protein needs. - Try not to replace meals with easily tolerated high calorie snacks such as crisps or chocolate - It is recommended that you continue to take a vitamin and mineral supplement daily to prevent deficiency - Choose a diet low in fat and low in sugar - Aim for 6-8 cups (2-2.5 litres / 3.5-4 pints) of fluid each day to prevent dehydration and constipation.
-You may find it useful to carry a water bottle to ensure you are drinking enough. - Take small regular sips when drinking to avoid gulping and swallowing air as you drink - Choose tender meats i.e. stew, casserole, hot pot or add a low fat sauce or gravy as this may be better tolerated - Continue to try different foods and have a varied diet it is normal for foods to be tolerated one day then not the next. - o If a food causes problems such as vomiting, avoid it for a few days and then try it again.
-Remember that one bad experience doesn't mean that you won't be able to tolerate the food forever.
+- Ensure you make time for meals sit down, chew food well and stop as soon as you feel full.
+Mealtimes may take 20 minutes, try not to make them last longer than this. - Have fluids at least 30 minutes before or after meal times, avoid having them together. - If you are eating a tea-plate sized portion aim for 3 regular meals; if the portion size is smaller, aim for 4-6 small meals.
+If your meals are very small, a glass of low fat milk or low sugar yogurt in between meals will help meet your protein needs. - Try not to replace meals with easily tolerated high calorie snacks such as crisps or chocolate - It is essential that you continue to take a vitamin and mineral supplement daily to prevent deficiency - Choose a diet low in fat and low in sugar - Aim for 2-2.5 litres (6-8 cups / 3.5-4 pints) of fluid each day to prevent dehydration and constipation.
+You may find it useful to carry a water bottle to ensure you are drinking enough. - Take small regular sips when drinking to avoid gulping and swallowing air as you drink - Choose tender meats i.e. stew, casserole, hot pot or add a low fat sauce or gravy as this may be better tolerated - Continue to try different foods and have a varied diet it is normal for foods to be tolerated one day then not the next. - If a food causes problems such as vomiting, avoid it for a few days and then try it again.
+Remember that one bad experience doesn't mean that you won't be able to tolerate that food forever.